gianni-rosato/gianni-rosato.github.io/blog/post/comparing-encoders/m.md

 So for our use case:

 - The "Distance" is the average of per-frame 3pnorm scores
-- the "Max Distance" is the maximum 3pnorm score we saw in a frame
+- The "Max Distance" is the maximum 3pnorm score we saw in a frame

 And finally, Weighted XPSNR, or W-XPSNR.
 This is kind of simple: